Do you have a passion for teaching and a thirst to experience life in South Korea?

 We think that teaching English as a second language is a perfect way to immerse yourself in South Korean life whilst experiencing the captivating culture of this beautiful country.

 If this sounds interesting to you, we have teaching roles available all over Korea including major cities such as Seoul and Busan.
-We require native English-speaking graduates with a Bachelor’s degree in any subject to teach English as a second language.
 We have roles available in schools and language centres, working with children and adults which can be suited to your preferences.

 Responsibilities include but are not limited to: